-While people tend to pay more attention to interest rates when they are in the market for a mortgage or are carrying credit card debt, they do not typically notice daily interest rate trends.
-What they may not realize is that interest rates have a significant impact on the national and global economies and, in turn, our lives.
+While people tend to pay more attention to interest rates when they are in the market for a mortgage or are carrying credit card debt, they do not typically notice daily interest rate trends and volatility.
+What they may not realize is that nuanced fluctuations in interest rates can have a significant impact on the national and global economies and, in turn, our lives.

 What Is Interest?